 - The student loan default rate at UMass Amherst is 3%, which is significantly lower than the national rate of 10.1%.
 That's great news for students who are worrying about paying off their student loans.

-- The highest degree offered at UMass Amherst is the doctor's degree.
+- The doctor's degree is the highest award offered at UMass Amherst.

 - For the 2017-2018 academic year, 79% of the faculty were full-time.